mcarrie30/jekyll-now/_posts/2017-04-7-17-first-metis-post.md

 My first week as a student Data Scientist at Metis NYC has been challenging but also, incredible!
 I had high expectations coming in (after reading so many reviews); however, Metis has exceeded my expectations.
 I have been coding and learning so much that I live, sleep and dream in code now.

-Since starting, my routine has been been like this:
+Since starting, my routine has been:

 6:15 - 8:00 Wake up, Walk Dog, Do some coding